wultra/powerauth-mobile-sdk/docs/Migration-from-1.4-to-1.5.md

 - Support for new platforms has the following implications to SDK integration:
   - CocoaPods tool version `1.10+` is required.
   - CocoaPods integration now uses precompiled `XCFrameworks` as binary artifacts, so be careful in case that your application project has whole `Pods` folder added to the git source control.
+  - It's recommended to use Xcode 12.2+ to build library for all available ARM64 targets.
+Otherwise you risk that CocoaPods will keep an incomplete library in its cache.